bazel-contrib/bazel-lib/docs/expand_make_vars.md

 This function is the same as ctx.expand_make_variables with the additional genrule-like substitutions of:

+  - `$<`: The input file if it is a single file.
+Else triggers a build error.

   - `$@`: The output file if it is a single file.
 Else triggers a build error.